BlueDragon747/php-mpos/README.md

 Requirements
 ============

-This setup has been tested on Ubuntu 12.04, Ubuntu 13.04 and CentOS.
-It should also work on any related distribution (RHEL, Debian).
+This setup has been tested on Ubuntu 12.04, It should also work on any related distribution (Ubuntu 13.04, CentOS, RHEL, Debian).

 Be aware that `MPOS` is **only** for pooled mining.
 Solo Mining is not supported.
 They will never match an upstream share, solo miners do not create